c0pperdragon/RetroMouse/README.md

 and click the left button 5 times.
 Doing the same thing with 6 left clicks switches back to standard mode.

+## Attention!
+No Hot-Plugging

+The adapter is not designed to be hot-plugged into the host machine or the mouse to be hot-plugged into the adapter.
+Make sure to always power down the host when changing configuration.